-Wrapping presents is one of my favorite holiday traditions, but this year I am challenging myself to only use recycled or reuse items.
-After five minutes looking around Art From Scrap I had so many ideas, and I wanted to share some of them with you.
+Wrapping presents is one of my favorite holiday traditions and this year I am challenging myself to only use recycled or reuse items.
+After five minutes looking around Art From Scrap I had so many ideas, I wanted to share some of them with you.

 The easiest way to start is just grab some old maps.
 The more the merrier!